Creations by bartenders: spirits, liqueurs and ingredients

 The 86 & Co.: created by Simon Ford, bartender winner of multiple awards and recognitions from the scene.
 In The 86 & Co.
 Ford created a vodka, a gin, a rum and a tequila.

 Aviation Gin: yes! and we’re still talking about Aviation Gin.
 We already know that it belongs to actor Ryan Reynolds.
-But the pioneer of American-style gin was started by Christian Krogstad and bartender Ryan Magarian in 2006.
+But the pioneer of American-style gin started with Christian Krogstad and bartender Ryan Magarian in 2006.

 Banks Rum: bartender Jim Meehan is the ingenious creator of the representative rum of the Banks 5 brand.
 It is a mixture of rum from Trinidad, Jamaica, Barbados, Guyana and Indonesia (Java).